MREYE-LUMC/ZOSPy/README.md

 - Easy access to solvers in `zospy.solvers`;
 - Easy access to all API constants in `zospy.constants`;
 - Autocomplete for all ZOS-API endpoints and constants;
-- Automatic downcasting of common ZOS-API interfaces to their implementation .
+- Automatic downcasting of common ZOS-API interfaces to their implementation.

 ## Waranty and liability